odoo/odoo/doc/api_integration.rst

 Inspection and introspection
 ----------------------------

-.. todo:: ``get_external_id`` is kinda crap and may not return an id: it just
+.. todo:: ``get_external_id`` may not return an id: it just
           gets a random existing xid but won't generate one if there is no xid currently associated with the record.
 And operating with xids isn't exactly fun in RPC.

-While we previously used :meth:`~openerp.models.Model.fields_get` to query a model's and have been using an arbitrary model from the start, Odoo stores most model metadata inside a few meta-models which allow both querying the system and altering models and fields (with some limitations) on the fly over XML-RPC.
+While we previously used :meth:`~openerp.models.Model.fields_get` to query a model and have been using an arbitrary model from the start, Odoo stores most model metadata inside a few meta-models which allow both querying the system and altering models and fields (with some limitations) on the fly over XML-RPC.